-The Board is of the view that save and except for the deviation from code provision A.2.1 and E.1.5 of the CG Code and GEM Listing Rules 5.05(1), 5.28 and 5.34 disclosed below, the Company has met the code provisions set out in the CG Code and Corporate Governance Report contained in Appendix 15 to the GEM Listing Rules.
+The Board is of the view that save and except for the deviation from code provision C.2.1, D.1.2 and F.1.1 of the CG Code, the Company has met the code provisions set out in the CG Code in Appendix C1 to the GEM Listing Rules.
 A report on the principal corporate governance practices adopted by the Company is set out in the section headed "Corporate Governance Report" of this annual report.